 Walter Finch: The culture of our box I feel is very family like, it's what people have described it as.
 We have, you name it, people from their sixties, to young teenagers in high school working out there.
 Everybody works out together, it's a friendly environment very laid back and relaxed environment.
 But when it's time to get after it, people push hard and do really well.
 I'd say our training, we really kind of try to do a little bit of everything.
 My wife has a gymnastics background, she did gymnastics competitively when she was younger.
 I was more in to the weights and so I think we do a pretty good blend of mixing those two together.

 Peter: I love it.
-And just so some of our other listeners and readers know, Round Rock is a kind of a suburb of Texas - Dell computer is headquartered there.
+And just so some of our other listeners and readers know, Round Rock is a kind of a suburb of Austin - Dell computer is headquartered there.
 So how do you think being a family box like that plays in to the gymnastics side and different aspects of your box.
 Are people, are adults, training with their kids together or how does that work?

 Walter Finch: Yeah we actually have quite a few families where the parents and kids train side by side.
 It kind of helps give a competitive edge - I like to say old guys rule.
 You know to teach the kids a thing or two.
 But yeah being a suburb and all of that the scaling really comes in to play with the different folks, how the older they are obviously has decrease some of the impact stuff.
 But with the younger kids you can really kind of push the envelope.
 We take that into consideration when we do our programming.